te-sa/ToDoList/README.md

 displayed to the user in a TextView underneath the box where they entered their due date.
 These historical fun facts are meant to engage users.

+This API does not require an API key.

 <img src="https://user-images.githubusercontent.com/77898527/203496039-d5f06f35-1e9e-4004-a56c-b2e24821df70.png" alt="Historical fact displayed" width="100"/>

+For both of those WebApis, I used the RetroFit2 library to simplify making HTTP requests.
+The library generates the implementation for the methods specified in the InspirationalQuoteApi and the OnThisDayApi interfaces.
+I also used the Gson converter library to turn the response from the web server into a Java object (in my case the Quote and DateInfo objects).

 ## Class structure